AdobeDocs/experience-manager-forms-cloud-service.en/help/themes.md

 >If you download a theme that has an Adaptive Form associated to it and the associated Adaptive Form is based on a custom template, then also download the custom template.
 When you upload the downloaded theme and Adaptive Form, then upload the related custom template also.

 ### Uploading a theme {#uploading-a-theme}

+A user with administrator privileges can upload a theme that is created in [!DNL Experience Manager Forms] 6.5 or earlier versions.

 To upload a theme: